gustwindjs/gustwind/htmlisp/evolution-plan.md

 - phase 0 is complete
 - phase 1 is complete
 - phase 2 is complete for `fragment` and function components
+- phase 3 has started with loop alias syntax
 - a typing gate now exists for the HTMLisp test suite
-- remaining work is parser-heavy syntax expansion only
+- remaining work is block/interpolation syntax only

 The target is still the same: